totoberni/COMP2212/README.md

 # Programming Language Concepts coursework
 This repo is a clone of a private repository available here: https://github.com/PowerfulBacon/PLC-Coursework <br>
-The coursework merit marks were distributed amongst the following members in the percentages below:
+The coursework was developed by **three students** and their merit marks were distributed as follows:

 ### Jake Mortlock - 40%
 ### Alberto Berni - 30%